RealTimeLogic/Xedge32/README.md

 of a modern embedded system can be implemented using LSP, ensuring dramatically reduced development time and cost.

+See the [online and interactive LSP tutorial](https://embedded-app-server.info/) for an introduction.

 ## What is the LSP Application Manager?

 The LSP App Manager turns the Barracuda App Server library into an